 Instagram has a simple way to get the right people to the top.
 By rewarding posts that have interaction beyond your follower count, they can clearly determine that it has mutual interest for all.

 The first step to get to this point is not to rush it.
-Implementing good marketing practices and building authenticity on your page are the key to gaining business through social media.
+Implementing good marketing practices and building authenticity on your page is key to gaining business through social media.
 Good things come to those who wait, you know the drill.

 But in the meantime, if you’re feeling stuck for content ideas, need design help or total Instagram management, get in touch.
 We’d love to chat it over (over coffee, of course).